DOI-USGS/hyswap/docs/source/meta/calculations.rst

 ``hyswap`` uses the ``numpy.percentile()`` implementation of the Weibull method (Type 6) for calculating percentiles.
 Additional methods of computing percentiles that exist in the ``numpy.percentile()`` function can be used in ``hyswap``.
 Users can refer to the `numpy function documentation <https://numpy.org/doc/stable/reference/generated/numpy.percentile.html>`_ for additional details.

-Other default settings for percentile calculations are that NA values are dropped, a minimum of 10 years of record length is available for a given day of year, and percentile levels of 0, 5, 10, 25, 50, 75, 90, 95, 100 are calculated.
+Other default settings for percentile calculations are that NA values are dropped and  percentile levels of 5, 10, 25, 50, 75, 90, and 95 are calculated.
+Additionally, percentile levels that are beyond the min/max percentile ranks of the observed data are by default set to NA; the effect of this being that high or low percentiles (e.g., 1, 99) will not be able to be calculated when few data points are available.

 ``hyswap`` uses the ``numpy.percentile()`` implementation of the Weibull method (Type 6) for calculating percentiles